 LEA 701: Liberal Arts Approach to Leadership (3 credits)

 The course will provide a comprehensive liberal arts overview of major issues in leadership perspectives and theories as reflected in the works of leading researchers and theorists.
 From a Christian perspective, the students will examine profiles of exceptional leaders to identify their humanity and what characteristics (personal traits and skills) provide effective leadership of schools and educational programs.
-Examination of theory underlying leadership style will enable the identification of a personal leadership style.
+Examination of the theory underlying leadership style will enable the identification of a personal leadership style.

 LEA 702: Leadership Theories and Practices (3 credits)

 Case studies and problem-based learning are used to address challenging issues encountered by leaders.
 Students develop personal skills and confidence using leadership theories and strategies introduced in LEA 701.
-Through a case-study and problem-based learning approach, major issues and perspectives of leadership are examined with particular emphasis on problem-solving, consensus building, conflict resolution, ethics, and building relevant community connections from a biblical worldview.
-Participants will study how to work with governing boards, solve financial issues, foster collaboration, student achievement, and school improvement.
+Through a case study and problem-based learning approach, major issues and perspectives of leadership are examined with particular emphasis on problem-solving, consensus building, conflict resolution, ethics, and building relevant community connections from a biblical worldview.
+Participants will study how to work with governing boards, solve financial issues, and foster collaboration, student achievement, and school improvement.

 LEA 705: Developing, Leading and Managing People (3 credits)

 The course explores the nature and function of supervision relative to being a leader of leaders, which can be a challenge.
 Steps to develop collegial supervision are studied with an emphasis on planning, organizing, and evaluating leadership.
-The course will explore the transition from supervising of teachers to managing and supervising administrators and other campus leaders.
+The course will explore the transition from supervising teachers to managing and supervising administrators and other campus leaders.
 Retention and evaluation of staff will be examined.
 Students will be introduced to entrepreneurial structures and the process of building a school culture of innovation along with cultural diversity.

 LEA 740: Institutional Advancement (3 credits)

 The course examines theories and strategies related to institutional development, communication, and admissions.
 Students will explore ideas for collaboration with members of constituent groups such as parents, alumni, and potential donors.
 Knowing how to be entrepreneurial, secure grants, access philanthropic organizations, and cultivate relationships with community groups can add to the financial foundation of the school.
-In addition, this course explores the process of identifying, cultivating, securing and wisely using financial resources for Christian education.
+In addition, this course explores the process of identifying, cultivating, securing, and wisely using financial resources for Christian education.
 Drawing on case studies and external experts, the course will expose students to fundraising and strategies for engaging various types of media along with a Biblical approach to stewardship.

 LEA 751: Research-Based Program Improvement (6 credits)

 This capstone master’s thesis course engages students in area-specific, action research.
 It allows a student to explore individual program needs and organizational issues of a school.
-Students will identify a research question appropriate to their specific setting, develop a hypothesis, collect data by exploring ways to address the problem and implement a pilot project.
+Students will identify a research question appropriate to their specific setting, develop a hypothesis, collect data by exploring ways to address the problem, and implement a pilot project.
 Since this course spans the school year in order to research, implement, and evaluate the project, results will be publication-ready and presented to the class.